Old Street roundabout

-- Buses are running on their normal routes, but may be delayed at the Old Street junction
+- Buses will run on their normal line of route, but may experience some delays through the Old Street junction

 For the latest information on how buses are running, see our bus status updates.

-- If you are driving through the area, be careful while pedestrians, cyclists and other traffic gets used to the new two-way system
+If you are driving through the area, be careful while pedestrians, cyclists and other traffic get used to the new road layout

 Local businesses receiving delivery and servicing trips

-Delays are expected during construction works at the Old Street roundabout until late 2020.
+Delays are expected during construction works at the Old Street roundabout.

 - Talking to your supplier about whether they can re-time their trips to outside of peak hours

 - Reducing trips by streamlining your suppliers and the number of visits they make to your premises

 For the latest information on how London roads are operating, see our traffic status updates map.

 There are segregated cycle lanes and dedicated cycle signals at the Old Street junction.
 We also have signed cycle routes in place to help guide you through the area.
 Take care as you get used to the new road layout and be aware of people walking and other traffic.